 Checking your identity

-If you have authorised a third party to submit a request on your behalf, we will ask them to prove they have your permission to act on your behalf.
+If you have authorized a third party to submit a request on your behalf, we will ask them to prove they have your permission to act on your behalf.

 How can you stop the use of your Personal Data for direct marketing?